 In any emergency, it is a general rule that we will close our schools if Central Kitsap School District is closed.
 If an emergency occurs during school hours, CK Montessori will remain open until all of the children are safely picked up.
 The exception to this would be in the event of an evacuation order (see above).
 If possible, we would send a text or change the greeting on the voice mail to inform you when you call, as to our status and where the children are located.

 Students will leave the classroom under the supervision of staff.
 All students will exit the building and move to a nearby area as indicated by the teacher and/or fire department.
 All classrooms have up to code smoke alarms and are equipped with fire extinguishers.
+One of the benefits of our new location is that we have tons of space in Mrs. McClendon's yard where we could go and not need to cross the road.
+We do have stop signs and a "rope" for the kids to hold onto in case we would ever need to, however.

 Should an earthquake of significant magnitude occur, disruption to road networks can be anticipated.
 All children will remain under the care and supervision of staff until they can be picked up.
 At the time of an earthquake children and staff will take cover under tables, desks and under supported doorways.